johnblakey/rivers-simple-frontend/README.md

 - Create production version that is minified

-## Local Testing
+## Local Testing Google Cloud Login

 - Login for Cloud Code repo with river-level-0 | use VS Code menu to authenticate then choose the project name
 - $ gcloud auth login
 - Adjust to river-level-0 project
 - Login to Google Cloud CLI Application Default Credentials (ADC) to enable Datastore connection
 - $ gcloud auth login --update-adc
-- Use existing launch.json to run the application locally | VS Code > Run and Debug > next.js debug full stack
+- See instructions below for compiling and running the app

 ## Setup TypeScript Project